Get insider access

 43" 50" 55" 65" 75" 85"

 The Samsung CU7000 and Samsung CU8000 are surprisingly comparable TVs, each having particular strengths.
 The CU8000 has a wider color gamut and slightly higher peak brightness, making it more pleasant to look at.
 It also has a more premium, slimmer design.
-However, it's a particularly slow TV; its response time is poor, which makes it ill-suited for watching sports or for playing fast-moving games but helps with watching movies as a slow response time reduces perceived stutter.
+However, it's a particularly slow TV; its response time is poor, which makes it ill-suited for watching sports or for playing fast-moving games, but it helps with watching movies as a slow response time reduces perceived stutter.
 One of the CU7000's primary strengths is its fast response time, especially in bright scene transitions, making it suited to sports and fast games.
 Ultimately, the CU7000 is likely cheaper and of particular interest to those wanting a cheaper TV to play games on and watch sports, while the CU8000 has a premium look and outputs more impressive images due to its wider color gamut and slightly higher peak brightness.

 LG UR8000